 305 Meridian Street, East Boston, MA 02128

-Once in a while, Boston's Hidden Restaurants finds a great dining spot that is so hidden, so totally unknown, that we are hesitant to tell anyone about it.
-Saigon Restaurant (formerly Saigon Hut) in East Boston is just such a restaurant.
-Located in Eagle Hill, a pleasant neighborhood that also is the home to the great Italian restaurant Rino's Place, Saigon Restaurant is a tiny hole in the wall with big flavors that few Vietnamese restaurants in the Boston area can match.
+Once in a while, Boston's Hidden Restaurants finds a great dining spot that is so hidden, so totally unknown, that we are hesitant to tell anyone about it, and Saigon Restaurant (formerly known as Saigon Hut) in East Boston is just such a restaurant.
+Located in Eagle Hill, a pleasant neighborhood that is also home to the great Italian restaurant Rino's Place as well as a favorite Mexican spot called Angela's Cafe, Saigon Restaurant is a tiny hole in the wall that rivals some of the best Vietnamese dining spots in the Boston area.

 Family-owned and operated, Saigon Restaurant is a friendly little place with a few small tables in a simple room that looks out toward a bustling East Boston street.
 The space is generally uncrowded and quiet, with locals mostly frequenting the place along with an occasional diner from outside the area who is "in the know" when it comes to hidden spots.
 A mirror along one wall makes the restaurant appear just a bit larger than it is, but there's no mistaking that this is a shoebox-sized eatery that unsurprisingly does a big takeout business.